Black holes in Einstein-Maxwell Theory: Visual compactness and a variant of Hawking's singularity result

-\V {\bf Remark.} Close to trivial initial data we have $s=1/2$, not satisfying the condition above.
+\V We now want to prove Theorem \ref{EmergingMaximal}, but before let us remark that close to trivial initial data we have $s=1/2$, {\em not} satisfying the condition in the theorem.
 On the other hand, the growth condition on $\Omega$ needed in the proof could, instead of assuming $s>\frac{n-1}{4}$, also be derived if there is a conformal $C^k$ extension such that $\omega^{\frac{n-1}{4}}$ has a $C^k$ extension with $\grad \omega (p) = 0$ and an additional open condition on the Hessian of $\omega$ at $p$ is satisfied.
 And indeed, in the Penrose compactification, for $\beta := \sqrt{\omega}$, the Hessian of $\beta$ is a constant multiple of the metric on the orthogonal complement of the spherical orbits and thus ${\rm Hess} (\omega) = 2 \beta {\rm Hess} (\beta) + d \beta \x d \beta $ is positive definite in all null directions not tangential to the boundary in a neighborhood around $ J^+(i_0) = (T+\a) (\pm \pi)$.
 Another example of a spacetime satisfying the growth condition is Schwarzschild spacetime, by the appropriate dimensional reduction mentioned in the previous section.

-\V {\bf Proof.} We want to construct a maximal hypersurface in $I^-(c)$ by constructing barriers.
+\V {\em Proof of Theorem \ref{EmergingMaximal}.} We want to construct a maximal hypersurface in $I^-(c)$ by constructing barriers.
 We parametrize $c$ by arclength and with $c(0) = p$.
 Let $r_n$ be an $S $- maximal geodesic curve from $p$ to $c(n)$.
 The limit curve lemma and the fact that $c$ has a spatial endpoint imply that the sequence $n \mapsto r_+^n$ of causal curves has a limit curve $r_+$ that is a maximal future ray and $I^-(r_+) = I^-(c)$: Assume that there is $s \in \R$ with $r_+(\R) \cap I^+(c(s)) = \emptyset$.
 As $A:= J^-(c) \setminus I^+(c(s))$ is compact, we can choose a complete Riemannian metric $G$ on $I^-(c) $ coinciding with a flip metric on $A$ w.r.t. any Cauchy temporal funktion $\tau$, and as the metric coefficient in the $\tau$-splitting in front of $d \tau^2 $ is bounded, there is a universal bound $D$ on the $G$-length of all causal curves in $A$.
 The Limit Curve Lemma then implies that eventually members of the sequence of curves enter $I^+(c(s)) = I^-(c) \setminus A$ after the parameter $D+1$.
 This shows $I^-(r_+) = I^-(c)$.
 Moreover, $r_+$ is timelike, as can be seen by $S$-maximality of the segments and the choice of an appropriate open neighborhood of $c([0, \infty))$.